FHIR/sql-on-fhir-v2/README.md

 The [FHIR®](https://hl7.org/fhir) standard is a great fit for RESTful and JSON-based systems, helping make healthcare data liquidity real.
-This spec aims to take FHIR usage a step futher, making FHIR work well with familiar and efficient SQL engines and surrounding ecosystems.
+This spec aims to take FHIR usage a step further, making FHIR work well with familiar and efficient SQL engines and surrounding ecosystems.

 We do this by creating simple, tabular *views* of the underlying FHIR data that